MutsFM/computercraft/trafficlights/README.md

 # Important #2 - File Naming Convention
 The file names for the traffic light programs are constructed as followed, so that you can identify which program you need.

+### Traffic Lights for Vehicles
-* The `tl` at the beginning indicates that the program is for the traffic lights for vehicles. **ADD PEDESTRIAN**
+* The `tl` at the beginning indicates that the program is for the traffic lights for vehicles.
-* The numbers indicate how many traffic lights are per section.
+* The numbers indicate how many traffic lights are included per section.
 A section is a (group of) traffic light(s) that displays the same status.
 * The `plus` indicates an additional section.

 > For example, the program `tl-3plus1` is a traffic light program with two sections: the first section with three traffic lights, and a second section with one traffic light.